Coronavirus: How are lotteries around the world being affected?

 Have there been any changes to games to create more winners?

 The rules of the games have remained the same.
-There are no plans to make any changes, such as how prizes are distributed, in light of the current situation.
+There are no plans to make any changes, such as how prizes are distributed, in light of the coronavirus outbreak.
 The National Lottery offers a range of games with different prize structures so that players can choose the ones that suit them best.

 Will more money be donated to good causes?

-The National Lottery Community Fund has stated that it will be as flexible as possible with organisations to help them get through the crisis, and it has been announced that up to £300 million will be donated specifically to support the most vulnerable at the current time.
-This will include supporting food banks, the elderly, health in the community and causes that combat loneliness and isolation.
+The National Lottery Community Fund has stated that it will be as flexible as possible with organisations to help them get through the crisis, and it has already donated £300 million specifically to support the most vulnerable since the start of lockdown.
+This has included supporting food banks, the elderly, health in the community and causes that combat loneliness and isolation.

 It is the government that directly funds services such as the NHS and the police.